Product School

 January 23, 2024 - 10 min read

 Launching a new product is a thrilling but complex process that involves numerous moving parts.
 From crafting a compelling marketing strategy to fine-tuning your product's features, every aspect plays a crucial role in a successful launch.
-However, amidst the hustle and bustle of a product launch, it's easy to overlook one critical aspect: tracking your product launch metrics.
+However, amidst the hustle and bustle of crossing everything off your launch checklist, it's easy to overlook one critical aspect: tracking your product launch metrics.

 In this article, we will explore the importance of product launch metrics and provide you with a detailed breakdown of the most critical metrics to track at different stages of your product launch journey.
 By the end, you’ll have the information you need to make data-driven decisions and optimize your product launches for success.